MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 Protected messages sent by your organizations finance department require a special branding, including customized introduction and body texts and a Disclaimer link in the footer.
 The finance messages shall also expire after seven days.
 In this task, you will create a new custom OME configuration and create a transport rule to apply the OME configuration to all mails sent from the finance department.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and there should still be an open PowerShell window with Exchange Online connected.
+1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and there should still be an open PowerShell window with Exchange Online connected.

 2. Run the following cmdlet to create a new OME configuration: